 This article for all computer lover.
-We are always using computer and laptops but do you think”How the computer mouse works“?
-Your thinking is right, this article is all about computer mouse.
+We are always using computers and laptops, but do you think”How the computer mouse works“?
+Your thinking is right, this article is all about the computer mouse.

 - How Xender, Shareit works?

 - How a computer keyboard works?

 - Protect your computer from virus without antivirus

 At first, let’s look at the history of computer mouse which you should know after that we will back to our topic.
 We should thankful to Douglas Engelbart, who is the inventor of the mouse.
 The mouse was invented in 1964 and it was constructed with wooden shell.
 Later in 1972 a mouse was invented by Bill English which is called “Ball Mouse”.
 In 1988 Lisa M. Williams and Robert S. Cherry invented the optical mouse.

 This was the small history of the computer mouse.
 Ok!
 Now we should back to the topic.